Romy London

 hot plant milk in a saucepan

-Step 1 - Warm the milk - Use the microwave or stove.
+Step 1 - Warm the milk - Use the microwave or stovetop.

 vanilla syrup being added to a blender